How To Recognize And Manage Sources Of Depression

 Connect with a professional about co-occurring conditions

-If you have a preexisting mental health concern or substance use disorder, contacting your doctor or specialist for advice regarding your treatment plan can be vital.
-Co-occurring conditions with depression can cause worsening symptoms and may require different treatment plans than depression alone.
+If you have a preexisting mental health concern or substance use disorder, contacting a doctor or specialist for medical advice regarding your treatment plan can be vital.
+Co-occurring conditions with depression can cause worsening symptoms and may require different treatment plans from those for depression alone.

 Make daily changes